PITT-YIL204/DiCoMpress/README.md

 To see the images, you may you following python command:

 	% py dcmshow.py <your DICOM file>

+Besides, following python script is useful to visualize the difference between two dicom images"

+	% py .\dcmshow_diff.py <DICOM file1> <DICOM file2>

+This command will also output the maximum difference between two images.
+In our case, we have following:

+	% py .\dcmshow_diff.py .\17.dcm .\decoded\17.dcm
+	maximum percent difference: 0.028788881535407016

 ### result ###
 If you follow above instructions, the resulted files in `build` directory should be like as below: